Community

 As we continue on our journey of honouring and implementing the Truth and Reconciliation Commission's Call to Action #92 - Business and Reconciliation, we’re proud to play a role in continuous growth, healing and uplifting legacies and livelihoods - both within our walls and beyond.
 Our dedication to listening, learning and adapting our business practices to support Indigenous Peoples is unwavering as our company promise is rooted in powering possibility for all.

-Kevin is of Woodland Cree ancestry from Bigstone Cree Nation located in north central Alberta on Treaty 8 Territory.
+Kevin Cardinal is a visual artist with a deeply spiritual artistic practice influenced by his culture and experiences.
+He is of Woodland Cree ancestry from Bigstone Cree Nation located in north central Alberta on Treaty 8 Territory.
 Kevin’s body of work is an interpretation of things seen, heard or experienced through travel, cultural and spiritual ceremonies.
 Incorporating themes of humility, forgiveness, and courage, Kevin’s organic and shape-driven portfolio allows each piece to tell its own story.
 His art represents peoples, spiritual beings, ideas, concepts, and principles through animals and circles using bold black lines and lively, vibrant colours reminiscent of the Woodland style.

-The image you see at the top is titled "sipeytamowin poko ka ayayak”, a Cree term meaning “it is important that we have patience as we work together."
+The image you see at the top and weaved throughout this page is titled "sipeytamowin poko ka ayayak”, a Cree term meaning “it is important that we have patience as we work together."
 Through sharing his artwork, Kevin aims to promote cooperative relationships and bring healing and unity to the community — this is reflected in his artistic process.
 His spirituality allows his imagination to explore the work's intention and what shapes and animals come to him.
 Once his vision for sipeytamowin poko ka ayayak began to take shape, he started with the heavy black outline to frame the details before applying the colours.
 Kevin holds close the deeper meanings of his works, allowing people to experience the art without influencing their perception.

-How we are honouring in our reconciliation responsibility
+How we are honouring our reconciliation responsibility

-Indigenous Financial Services Strategy
+Indigenous Financial Services

 Committed Level